DataBiosphere/toil/README.md

 There are no failed jobs to report
 ```

-If a batchjob failed, this provides a convenient way to reprint the error.
+If a job failed, this provides a convenient way to reprint the error.
 The following are the important options to **toilStatus**:

     --toil=TOIL     Directory containing the jobtree.
 The toil location can also be specified as the argument to the script. default=./toil
     --verbose             Print loads of information, particularly all the log